dotenv-vault

 Automatic yes to prompts.
 Assume yes to all prompts and run non-interactively.

-$ npx dotenv-vault build -y
+$ npx dotenv-vault@latest build -y

 keys